Skip to main content

 87.

-As the the moon orbits the Earth, different parts of its surface become illuminated by the Sun which we call moon phases.
-The moon completes one rotation about Earth in approximately 27.3 days.
+As the moon orbits the Earth, different parts of its surface become illuminated by the Sun, which we call moon phases.
+The moon completes one revolution about the Earth in approximately 27.3 days.
 If we assume its orbit is circular and the moon is 239,000 miles from Earth, calculate the linear speed of the moon, expressed as miles per hour.

 Answer.